SAILResearch/replication-smart_contracts_overview/README.md

-# replication-smart_contracts_overview
+# Replication package for "An Exploratory Study of Smart Contracts in the Ethereum Blockchain Platform" (under review for EMSE)

-Replication package for the smart contracts overview paper
+The preprocessed data used in this paper can be found under [releases](https://github.com/SAILResearch/replication-smart_contracts_overview/releases).